aklu96/checkout-calendar/README.md

 ## Checkout Calendar API

+All requests and responses are JSON objects

 ### Get listing information and availability

 -GET `/api/listings/:listingId`

+Returns an object containing information on listing, as well as nested array of months and days describing availability

 **Success Status Code:** `200`

-**Returns:** JSON object containing information on listing, as well as nested array of months and days describing availability
+**Response Body Format:**

 ```json
     {